odea-project/qAlgorithms/report/report.md

 <b> makeCumError: </b>
 This function creates a vector that contains the cumulative error of all data points in a bin.
 It is called after makeOS and requires the bin to be sorted by mz.
 If data without a centroid error is used, makeCumError can take an arbitrary error in ppm.
+// makeCumError can use the mass of a point to generate an arbitrary error in ppm.

 <b> subsetMZ : </b>
-This function takes a bin after it was sorted by mz and splits it according to the approach described in @todo reference
+This function takes a bin after it was sorted by mz and splits it according to the approach described in [@reuschenbachQBinningDataQualityBased2023].
 It starts by taking the OS of the bin that calls it and searching for the maximum, corresponding to the largest difference between two neighboring mz values in the sorted bin.
 If the maximum is greater than the critical value (@gerrit: based on the above-mentioned assumption), the bin is split at this position, and subsetMZ is called for both resulting halves.
 The critical value is calculated for an @todo unicode alpha of 0.05 and normalized to the mean centroid error.
-The mean error is derived from the cumulative error by dividing the difference between the cumulative error at the start and end of the bin by the number of data points in the bin.(@gerrit: why mean error?->please explain) Since a bin created as a subset of another bin shares OS and the cumulative error with its precursor, both do not need to be calculated more than once.
+The mean error is derived from the cumulative error by dividing the difference between the cumulative error at the start and end of the bin by the number of data points in the bin.
+(@gerrit: why mean error?->please explain)
+Since a bin created as a subset of another bin shares OS and the cumulative error with its precursor, both do not need to be calculated more than once.
-The function terminates if the bin it is called on has less than five data points. @todo reasoning (@gerrit: what happens to these small bins?)
+The function terminates if the bin it is called on has less than five data points.
+These points are then added to a vector which can later be used by diagnostic functions. @todo reasoning (@gerrit: what happens to these small bins?)
 If a bin cannot be split further, it is added to the container for open bins.

 <b> subsetScan: </b>
-This function takes a bin, sorts it by the scan number of its datapoints, and splits it if the difference in scans exceeds a given number. @todo reasoning for maxdist = 7 After splitting the bin, only subsets with more than five elements are returned as bins to the container for open bins.
+This function takes a bin, sorts it by the scan number of its datapoints, and splits it if the difference in scans exceeds a given number. @todo reasoning for maxdist = 6 After splitting the bin, only subsets with more than five elements are returned as bins to the container for open bins.
 If a bin is not split, it can be considered complete and is closed.
 Closed bins are added to a separate container.